Professor Ed Byrne became Vice-Chancellor and President of Monash University on 6 July 2009.

 The University of Melbourne awarded him a Doctor of Science, a higher degree conferred in recognition of a demonstrated record of research excellence.
 He completed a Masters of Business Administration in 2005.

-Professor Byrne was admitted as an Officer of the Order of Australia in 2006.
 He has also served on a number of charitable trusts and provided advice to several community-based organisations in the neurology area.